authelia/authelia/docs/content/en/configuration/second-factor/time-based-one-time-password.md

 {{< confkey type="string" default="Authelia" required="no" >}}

-Applications generating one-time passwords usually display an issuer to differentiate applications registered by the user.
+Applications generating Time-based One-Time Passwords usually display an issuer to differentiate applications registered by the user.

 Authelia allows customisation of the issuer to differentiate the entry created